beyrouthterminus/ejptcert/README.md

 # ejptcert
 Notes and references to prepare the eJPT certification trough INE website.

--Begin to look at documentation and organise my schedule while moving out from old appartement the 22/08/2021
+-Begin to look at documentation and organise my schedule while moving out from old appartement to another country the 22/08/2021

 -Started officialy my learning path the 15/09/2021.